The search for alternating surgeries: Genus bounds on Salt(K)

 However this is a contradiction, since we can have an atoroidal surgery on $K$ only if $p/q$ takes the form $p/q=ab\pm 1/q\leq ab+1$.
 Thus the only remaining case is that $K$ is a torus knot.
 However since $\Delta_{K}(X)=\Delta_{T_{2,2g+1}}(X)$, the only possibility is that $K=T_{2,2g+1}$, as required. \end{proof} Theorem~\ref{thm:Alexander_poly_form} is an easy consequence of Lemma~\ref{lem:T1=2}. \begin{repthm}{thm:Alexander_poly_form} \thmpolyform \end{repthm} \begin{proof} Lemma~\ref{lem:2strandpoly} determines the stable coefficients of $K$ and Lemma~\ref{lem:T1=2} show that this implies that $K=T_{2,2g+1}$, as required. \end{proof}

 Similarly, we can easily obtain our genus bound on alternating surgeries. \begin{repthm}{thm:genusbound} \genusbound \end{repthm} \begin{proof} Suppose that $p/q>0$ is an alternating surgery slope for a non-trivial knot $K$ which is not a two-stranded torus knot.
-Let $\underline{\rho}=(\rho_1,\dots, \rho_\ell)$ be the stable coefficients of $K$.
+By Theorem~\ref{thm:alt_surgery_obstructions}, there exist stable coefficients for $K$ which we denote by $\underline{\rho}=(\rho_1,\dots, \rho_\ell)$.
+Furthermore, Proposition~\ref{prop:altsurgimpliesintOSB2} implies that the $n$-changemaker lattice with stable coefficients $\underline{\rho}$ admits an obtuse superbase, where $n=\lceil p/q \rceil$.
 Since $K$ is not a two-stranded torus knot, Lemma~\ref{lem:T1=2} implies that $\rho_1\geq 3$.
-Let $n=\lceil p/q \rceil$.
-By Proposition~\ref{prop:altsurgimpliesintOSB2}, the $n$-changemaker lattice with stable coefficients $\underline{\rho}$ admits an obtuse superbase.
 By Theorem~\ref{thm:2s_to_3_or_bigger} and the genus formula from Lemma~\ref{lem:Ti_sigma_relationship}, this implies that the stable coefficients satisfy

 which is the required bound. \end{proof} We now exhibit two families of knots which show that the bound in Theorem~\ref{thm:genusbound} is sharp. \begin{ex} For $g\geq 3$, the torus knot of the form $T_{3,g+1}$ satisfies